 While “Make America Great Again” is a political slogan in the U.S. right now, the fact is, every country wants to be great.
 Every country, every person, wants to be prosperous, safe, healthy.
 Who wouldn’t?
 So how can it be done?

-In the U.S. the de facto message being sent out by those currently in charge of our country’s government and industries is that having a very wealthy upper class is what makes America great.
+In the U.S. the de facto message being sent out by those currently in charge of our country’s government and industries, and which has been sent out for quite some time, is that having a very wealthy upper class is what makes America great.
 That and having lots of exorbitantly priced weapons to attempt to instill fear in everyone else in the world.
-In the U.S. we have heard and still hear that are enemies hate us because of our freedom.
+In the U.S. we have heard and still hear that our enemies hate us because of our freedom.
 Honestly, I can’t think of anything more ridiculous.

 It is a fact that has been learned from the study of human behavior that primarily we try to kill what we fear, not what we hate.
 Therefore, the goal of instilling fear in one’s neighbors is not a good foreign policy.